xubingyue/avocadodb/Documentation/Books/AQL/Functions/Date.md

   522 milliseconds, UTC / Zulu time.
 Another example value without time component is *2014-05-07Z*.

-  Please note that if no timezone offset is specified in a date string, ArangoDB will assume UTC time automatically.
+  Please note that if no timezone offset is specified in a date string, AvocadoDB will assume UTC time automatically.
 This is done to ensure portability of queries across servers with different timezone settings, and because timestamps will always be UTC-based.